MosheMahlof/northwind-fs-app/README.md

 > ⚠️ Didnt use ADO .net/entity framwork:
 > - Time constraints

+> ⚠️ Custom hooks to seperate logic from html:
+> - Time constraints
 📌 Refer to `frontend/README.md` for setup and usage instructions.

 ---